matan-yes/data-collection-network-analysis/README.md

 ### Create Term Document Matrix
 The term-document matrix will contain a binary weight, meaning '1' if term a is in document 1 or '0' otherwise.
-We use tm package, tm is a Text Mining package

 ```{r}
 q2.td_matrix <- TermDocumentMatrix(q2.corpus, control = list(weighting=weightBin))